ceph/ceph/src/pybind/mgr/dashboard_v2/HACKING.rst

 How to access the manager module instance from a controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each controller class derived from ``BaseController``has a class property that
-points to the manager module global instance.
-The property is named ``mgr``.
+We provide the manager module instance as a global variable that can be
-There is another class property called ``logger`` to easily add log messages.
+imported in any module.
+We also provide a logger instance in the same way.

 Example::

   import cherrypy
+  from .. import logger, mgr
   from ..tools import ApiController, RESTController

   @ApiController('servers')
   class Servers(RESTController):
     def list(self):
-      self.logger.debug('Listing available servers')
+      logger.debug('Listing available servers')
-      return {'servers': self.mgr.list_servers()}
+      return {'servers': mgr.list_servers()}

 How to write a unit test for a controller?